lm3nitro/Projects/NSM/Zeek/Zeek Install on Ubuntu 22.04.md

 ### Summary:

 Installing Zeek and having it running in my network has big benefits.
-Having this installed provides deep visibility into my network traffic, helping to detect anomolies, potential intrusions, and suspicious behaviors.
+Having this installed provides deep visibility into my network traffic, helping to detect anomalies, potential intrusions, and suspicious behaviors.
 While working with Zeek, I have gained experience in network security monitoring which has enabled me to practice threat detection, learn how to investigate network events, and build upon my understanding of cybersecurity best practice and concepts.
 I was able to learn and analyze real-time network communication monitoring along with analysis of patterns and behaviors.
 Having Zeek has also allowed me to gain hands-on experience in reconstructing past events by examining its logs for root cause analysis.
 I highly recommend having Zeek installed in your home network.